-1.3.4 XDCAM EX
+1.3.4 XDCAM

-This package format is used by certain models of the Sony XDCAM line of high-definition disc video camcorders.
-See also 1.3.5, "XDCAM FAM" and 1.3.6, "XDCAM SAM".
+These package formats are used by various models of the Sony XDCAM line of high-definition disc video camcorders.

 NOTE Sony documentation uses mixed-case folder names "General", "Clip", "Sub", and "Edit".
 The names are shown in all caps here.